The Best Contractors Tools & Equipment Insurance for 2026

 Incidents typically covered by tools and equipment insurance include:

-- Loss due to theft: Covered incidents would include items stolen from a job site or when stored in a storage facility or vehicle.
-For example, if equipment is stolen from where it is stored in a trailer or truck while a contractor is staying in a motel, it would typically be covered.
-Similarly, if a contractor was traveling from one job site to the next and items were stolen from the truck while stopping to get gas, that would be covered.
-Generally, items lost for no apparent reason are not covered.
+- Loss due to theft: Covered incidents include items stolen from a job site or when stored in a storage facility or vehicle.
+For example, if equipment is stolen from a locked trailer or truck while a contractor is staying in a motel, it would typically be covered.
+Similarly, if items are stolen from a vehicle while a contractor stops for gas, the loss is generally covered provided the vehicle was locked and shows signs of forced entry.
+Note that most policies require evidence of such security measures for vehicle thefts, and items lost for no apparent reason (mysterious disappearance) are not covered.

-- Damage: If something happens to damage tools or equipment while they are being used, stored, or transported, the items involved would be covered for repair.
+- Damage: If tools or equipment suffer accidental physical damage while being used, stored, or transported, the policy typically covers the cost of repair or replacement.
+However, it is important to note that this coverage applies to external accidents; damage resulting from internal mechanical breakdown, electrical failure, or normal wear and tear is generally excluded.
 Example: Your power tools suffer water damage from a leak at a job site and have to be replaced.

 - Vandalism: Acts of vandalism that cause damage to tools and equipment on a job site or in storage are covered.
 For example, if vandals break into your job site at night and spray paint your excavator, a tools and equipment policy would cover the cost of removing the spray paint and/or repainting the machine.